No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

+It was all standing ovations and sideline snacks in the fourth quarter of college football’s most lopsided title game.

+In emphatic and overwhelming fashion, Georgia became the first team to repeat as College Football Playoff national champions and left no doubt the ’Dawgs are the new bullies on the block.

-INGLEWOOD, Calif.
-(AP) — Stetson Bennett threw two touchdown passes and ran for two scores in the first half as No. 1 Georgia demolished No. 3 TCU 65-7 Monday night to become the first team to win consecutive College Football Playoff national championships.
+Bennett threw two touchdown passes and ran for two scores in the first half as No. 1 Georgia demolished No. 3 TCU 65-7 Monday night.

-The Bulldogs (15-0) became the first repeat champs since Alabama went back-to-back a decade ago and left no doubt that they have replaced the Crimson Tide as the new bullies on the block.
+The Bulldogs (15-0) are the first repeat champs in major college football since Alabama went back-to-back a decade ago.
+There appears to be a new dynasty emerging from the Southeastern Conference.

+“We wanted our kids to play without fear,” Smart said.
+“All year I told them, I said, ‘We ain’t getting hunted guys, we’re doing the hunting, and hunting season’s almost over.
+We’ve only got one more chance to hunt,’ and we hunted tonight.”

 TCU (13-2), the first Cinderella team of the playoff era, never had a chance against the Georgia juggernaut.
 Unlike Michigan in the Fiesta Bowl semifinal, the Bulldogs would not succumb to the Hypnotoads’ spell.

-Georgia turned in one of the all-time beatdowns in a game that decided a national title, reminiscent of Nebraska running over Florida by 38 in the 1996 Fiesta Bowl, USC’s 36-point rout of Oklahoma in the 2005 Orange Bowl and Alabama’s 28-point BCS championship blowout over Notre Dame in 2013.
+Georgia turned in one of the all-time beatdowns in a big game, reminiscent of Nebraska running over Florida by 38 in the 1996 Fiesta Bowl, USC’s 36-point rout of Oklahoma in the 2005 Orange Bowl and Alabama’s 28-point BCS blowout over Notre Dame in 2013.

 But this was worse.

 Too much talent.
 Too well-coached.
-Two straight titles for coach Kirby Smart’s ’Dawgs.
+Two straight titles for the ’Dawgs.

 No team has ever scored more points in a national championship game, dating to the beginning of the BCS in 1998.

-With 13:25 left in the fourth quarter, coach Kirby Smart called timeout in the middle of an offensive drive so Bennett could exit to hero’s ovation in the final game of his circuitous college career.
+With 13:25 left in the fourth quarter, Smart called timeout in the middle of an offensive drive so Bennett could exit to hero’s ovation in the final game of his circuitous college career.

-He finished 18 for 25 for 304 yards and four touchdown passes.
+“That was special,” said Bennett, who finished 18 for 25 for 304 yards and four touchdown passes.
+“I’ll remember that for the rest of my life.”

-Georgia offensive linemen were snacking on chicken wings on the sideline as the game wound down.
+Georgia offensive linemen were munching on chicken wings on the sideline as the game wound down.
+Then, for the second straight year, the Bulldogs were showered by confetti and presented a championship trophy.

+“I love this team, I love those fans, I love our band.
+I love everybody,” Bennett said during the presentation ceremony.
+“Back-to-back, baby.
+Back-to-back.”

 Smart is now 81-15 in his first seven seasons at Georgia with two national titles.
 His mentor, Alabama coach Nick Saban, was 79-15 with three titles in his first seven seasons with the Tide.